 In addition to the technical and historical writing I've done on this site, I've also written posts and articles for other publications.
 The two most substantial I've written to date are Finding More Than One Worm in the Apple (for ACM Queue and Communcations of the ACM) and Goto Fail, Heartbleed, and Unit Testing Culture (for Martin Fowler's site).
 You can also check out my ACM author profile page

 I've been invited to give several presentations at Meetups and conferences.
-My current standard presentation, The Convergence of Wills, attempts to connect the dots between my Google experience and the broader effort to effect change throughout the federal government or any other large organization:
+My current standard presentation, The Rainbow of Death, attempts to connect the dots between the components of my Google experience and the broader themes involving social change in a challenging, divided client when data, facts, and reason alone often prove ineffective.

-My main language used to be C++, though I'm also very comfortable with Python, and I've done a lot of Ruby, Go, Node.js, and Bash programming in the past couple of years.
+My main languages currently are Node.js and Bash, though I'm also very comfortable with Go and Ruby.
+My main languages for years was C++ and Python, and I'm comfortable with plain C as well.
 My preferred development environment is bash + vim + tmux + git.
 I use macOS as my base system and run several Linux distributions (Ubuntu, Arch, and Alpine), FreeBSD, and Windows 10 using VMware Fusion.
-(I'm going to start doing a lot more with Docker any day now...)
+I also welcome any opportunity to play with Docker.

 After three years away from the industry, I returned to work for the United States federal government as part of the General Services Administration.
 I talk about this experience in The Convergence of Wills and other presentations.